 Under GASB Statement No. 14, component units are organizations for which the County is financially accountable and all other organizations for which the nature and significance of their relationship with the County are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Financial accountability exists if the County appoints a voting majority of an organization's governing board and is either able to impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the County.
 The County may be financially accountable for governmental organizations with a separately elected governing board, a governing board appointed by another government, or a jointly appointed board that is fiscally dependent on the County.
-The financial statements of the primary government.
+The financial statements of component units may be discretely presented in a separate column from the primary government, or blended with the financial statements of the primary government.
 GASB Statement No. 39 added clarification to GASB 34 by including entities which meet all three of the following requirements: